 As a rule of thumb, do not automatically tag church staff or congregation members.
 Let them tag themselves.
 It should be their choice if they want to be identified that way.
 Notify your congregation when you post photos online.
 Then remind them that if they want to tag anyone, it should only be themselves.
 Even close friends can cross that line.
 Ask that members private message someone they might tag.
 That person can then choose to tag themselves or share it with their circle of friends.
 You will find that many of us are still learning online etiquette.

 Social Media Groups

 Mistakes in social media privacy settings have caused massive problems for several companies.
 We trust these platforms with personal information.
 Be wary of how you advertise groups and their membership.
 Also, realize that groups often have privacy settings separate from individual users.
 Then consider how you communicate to those groups.
 Often mass messages show up differently than private or direct ones.
 Be mindful of how they can identify who is in your groups.
 Lastly, understand if someone wishes to be removed from a group.
 Their reason may be different from what you might assume.

 Tracking and Advertising

-Bottom line, your church needs to have an “opt in” mentality for every digital exchange.
-Mike Monteiro had a very good quote in the below referenced video.
+The bottom line, your church needs to have an “opt-in” mentality for every digital exchange.
+Mike Monteiro had a very good quote in the below-referenced video.
 “We need to fear the consequences of our work, more than we fear the consequences of speaking up.”
 Regardless of your role in your church, you need to care about this.
 Someone may visit your church once.
-But because of a mistake, end up forever associated in the digital world.
+But because of a mistake, end up forever associated with the digital world.
 Those mistakes can ruin a relationship, or end a life.
 We wield dangerous tools.
 Use them for the most good possible.

-This article was inspired by Mike Monteir’s talk “How Designers Destroyed the World” (Caution: NSFW Language)
+This article was inspired by Mike Monteiro’s talk “How Designers Destroyed the World” (Caution: NSFW Language)